 Tonga consists of an archipelago of 176 islands and a population of 107,000.

 Tonga participates in comprehensive policy dialogues within the ACP-EU institutions from senior officials to parliamentary and ministerial levels.
-As a member of the UN Human Rights Council during 2020-2023, the EU cooperates closely with Tonga to ensure our shared commitment to universal values and human rights principles are upheld at the international level.
+The EU cooperates closely with Tonga to ensure our shared commitment to universal values and human rights principles are upheld at the international level.

 Tonga has been supported by the EU and its Member States through the Team Europe response to the COVID-19 pandemic.